VincentToups/emacs-utils/monads.md

 ### Stepping Back ###

-Monads in one sentence: a monad is method for composing a class of functions with a specific type into a single function with that type.
+Monads in one sentence: a monad is set of operations which relate specific functions called _monadic functions_ and specific values, which are either naked _values_ (the input type to _monadic functions_) or _monadic values_, which is the output type of monadic functions.

-The method differs from monad to monad, but the meat of the monad is in the extra compositional plumbing the monad adds.
+In particular, the _bind_ operation knows how to pull values out of monadic values, apply monadic functions to them, and collect all the resulting monadic values into one big monadic value.
+Using _bind_ we can compose or otherwise manipulate monadic functions in a controlled way.

 Everything else is window dressing.

 ### But How Nice The Window Dressing ###

 Let's talk about `let*`.
-We've been twisting up our brains into knots over monads.
-Let those knots untwist and return to this simple, clean, construct.
+We've been twisting up our brains into knots over monads, so let's let those knots untwist and return to this simple, clean, construct.
 In Lisp, variable bindings are explicitly introduced.
 You don't just declare a variable and go, you create a context for that variable with a `let` or `let*` statement.
 You